Housing in Japan: Guest houses

 Foreigners in Japan renting apartments on their own often face discrimination from real estate agents or landlords who refuse to rent to foreigners.
 Some agents will explain to foreigners directly that it is difficult to rent to them.
 Finding a guarantor is also difficult for many foreigners.
 Living in a Guest House is one way to circumvent these problems.
 Sometimes referred to as "Gaijin Houses" (meaning foreign persons' house), Guest Houses come in a variety of shapes and sizes.
 They are designed to provide short-term accommodation at reasonable prices with a minimum of hassle.
 Usually aimed at foreign visitors, they are becoming increasingly popular with young Japanese seeking to break with the tradition of living with parents until, and sometimes after, marriage.
 While deposits are payable, in most cases they tend to be low and key money is not charged for these properties.
 A guest house will provide one room for sleeping, a shared kitchen and shared bathroom.
 Facilities like washing machines are usually coin-operated, but due to intense competition many landlords are seeking to provide as many free utilities as they can; free Internet is currently very common in Tokyo.
-Typically, foreigners and Japanese are finding it harder to find Guest Houses and have been opting for small "apaatos" instead.
+Typically, foreigners and Japanese are finding it harder to find Guest Houses and have been opting for small "apaato"s instead.